Why Choose NPC's Pharmacy Technician Studies?

 - For your convenience, the class is generally offered at the centrally-located Snowflake campus during the evening.

 - Per credit cost of tuition at NPC is the lowest in the state of Arizona.
 You spend less to acquire a quality educational experience in this growing health care field.

 About Our Program

 Pharmacy Technician studies have been designed for students with basic keyboarding skills of approximately 25 words per minute.
 Additionally, in order to enroll for the 8-credit hour PHT 102 Pharmacy Technician course, a student must be at least 18 years of age, have a high school diploma or the equivalent, and have passed ASSET/COMPASS placement tests with reading scores of 36/65 and numerical scores of 34/35.

 - EMT 104 (CPR and First Aid) or an equivalent must be taken in advance of

 or at the same time as the PHT 101 course.

-According to the U.S. Bureau of Labor Statistics, employment of pharmacy technicians is expected to increase over the next five years much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of pharmacy technicians is expected to increase 9 percent over the next eight years much faster than the average for all occupations.
 The increased number of middle-aged and elderly people will spur demand for technicians.
 In addition, as scientific advances bring treatments for an increasing number of conditions, more pharmacy technicians will be needed to fill a growing number of prescriptions.
 There will be opportunities for full- and part-time work, especially for technicians with formal training or previous experience.